IU-PR/Capstone_project/content/docs/2024/AlumniPortal-Innopolis/week5.md

 ## Conclusions & Next Steps

 ### Key Takeaways
-- Users appreciate the portal’s potential but identified areas needing improvement in navigation, design, and user support.
+- Users appreciate the portal’s potential but identified lack of some essential functions and highlighted areas needing improvement in navigation and design.
 - Continuous feedback is essential for iterative development and ensuring the product aligns with user needs.

 ### Actionable Next Steps
 - **Interface Improvements**: Redesign the navigation structure and enhance visual elements.
-- **Feature Enhancements**: Implement additional user tutorials and help guides.
+- **Feature Enhancements**: Implement FAQ, better home page, funding system, co-integration with other university portals.
 - **Continuous Feedback**: Maintain an ongoing feedback loop to monitor improvements and gather further insights.

 ## Challenges & Solutions